Priyank922/Live-Polling-System/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
+4. Commit your changes (`git commit -m 'Add some amazing feature'`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
-4. Submit a pull request
+6. Submit a pull request

 ## License